-Deeta Colvin (McGeoch) BA Board member for 9 years
+Deeta Colvin (McGeoch) BA

+Board member for 10 years

-Presently and since 2016, Deeta Colvin (McGeoch) has fulfilled the role of Director Corporate Relations and Corporate Communications for The Michael Cassel Group.
-She previously worked full time in a Marketing and Special Events role for CPH.
-Immediately prior to this, Deeta was Director of Corporate Relations and Events for PBL Media from 2002 to 2007.
-Deeta owned her own marketing and communications agency, Colvin Communications International.
-She was awarded an "Ordre du Merite" by the French Government in 2001 for her contribution to fostering business between France and Australia.
+Deeta Colvin (McGeoch) has fulfilled the role of Corporate Relations and Corporate Communications for the Michael Cassel Group since 2016.
+Prior to this, she provided marketing and special event consulting to CPH and was the Director of Corporate Relations and Events for PBL Media, which included events for Channel 9 and ACP magazines.
+In 2000 Deeta sold the company she had founded and operated, Colvin Communications International, that specialised in corporate communications and brand marketing.
+She has held past Board and Committee roles with UNICEF, National Art School, Art Gallery of NSW, Australian Opera, Chris O'Brien Lifehouse, and The Gold Dinner.
+Deeta was awarded an "Ordre du Merite" by the French Government in 2001 for her contribution to fostering business between France and Australia.

-Doctor Jenny Fagg B Econ (Honors), PhD, GAICD Board member for 2 years
+Jenny Fagg B Econ (Honors) PhD GAICD

+Board member for 3 years

-Jenny is an experienced CEO and senior executive who has turned around large financial services businesses globally.
-Currently, she is CEO of 2Be Finance and a Director of the Bank of Queensland Group.
-Prior to this, Jenny was the Chief Risk Officer of AMP Limited.
-Previously, she was the EVP of Products and Payments at CIBC (Canada) and the CEO of ANZ National Bank Limited, New Zealand's largest bank.
-Jenny has also held senior leadership roles at Citibank and KPMG.
+Doctor Jenny Fagg is an experienced CEO and senior executive who has led large financial services businesses globally.
+Currently, she is a Director of the Bank of Queensland Group.
+Recently, Jenny was the Cofounder and CEO of a fintech company, 2Be Finance.
+Prior to this, her roles included: CEO of ANZ National Bank Limited, New Zealand's largest bank; Chief Risk Officer of AMP Group; and EVP of Products and Payments at CIBC (Canada).
+Jenny also held senior leadership roles at Citibank and KPMG.
 Her doctoral research was in risk management.
 A member of Chief Executive Women, Jenny has pioneered financial literacy and diversity in leadership initiatives throughout her career.